souperdoupe/crunkbong/configs/power/README.md

 ### Run as user
 su -c [command] [user] - since acpi runs as root, it is necessary to run anything that "should" be ran as a user to

-If you're using acpi to run your power manager, be sure to tell any gui scripts (eg, slock) run by acpi directly (eg, lid.sh) or indirectly (eg, 00lock) to use the current X11 display to run, and run them as a specified user.
 ### Example function
-crunkbong uses the following set of commands to ensure the proper display is used, and that a command is ran as a user:
+crunkbong uses the following set of commands to ensure the proper display is used, and that a command is ran as a user.
+Its usage can be observed in the file 00lock:

 `# Define your display`